geops/trafimage-maps/src/apps/TrafimageWKP/README.md

 #

-The Trafimage Web Map Portal is used to illustrate topics relating to public transport.
+Trafimage maps are used to illustrate a whole range of topics relating to public transport ([more information](https://www.sbb.ch/en/bahnhof-services/bahnhoefe/karten-bahnhofplaene/trafimage-karten.html)).

-Configure your own map.
+This section shows you how to configure your own map for integrating it in your existing web page.

 ```jsx
 import React from 'react';